tony-xlh/APEX-Dynamic-Web-TWAIN/README.md

 ## Notes about Storing the Scanned Documents

 1. You can upload the documents to a remote HTTP server by setting up the host and port.
-You can find the details in the blog.
+You can find the [details](https://www.dynamsoft.com/codepool/oracle-apex-document-scanning.html#directly-upload-files-to-oracle-apex:~:text=app%20as%20the-,backend%20HTTP%20server,-to%20receive%20and) in the blog.
 2. You can get the base64 of the documents and then insert it into the Oracle Database.
+3. You can create REST API to upload the images to the database.
+You can find the [details](https://www.dynamsoft.com/codepool/oracle-apex-document-scanning.html#directly-upload-files-to-oracle-apex) in the blog.

+## Self-Hosting

+You can put the files of Web TWAIN on the [cdn](https://unpkg.com/dwt@latest/dist/) to static resources to host the files offline.